martafrackiewicz/book-the-hotel/README.md

 # Book The Hotel

 ## About
 This is the application to reserve rooms at the hotels and to manage the hotel chain.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it use [Firebase](https://firebase.google.com/) for storing data and authentication.
-If you'd like to use all features, you have to contact me for login as administrator for access to edit data.
+If you'd like to use all features, please contact me for login as an administrator for access to edit data.

 Available here: https://martafrackiewicz.github.io/book-the-hotel/